ACupcake/exercisesFromBooks/README.md

-# Exercises from some books i've read
+# Exercises from some books I read
 The list is not complete, I do it just for fun and to learn. **:)**

 | Book | Completed |